We have a variety of programmes to help every child fulfil their potential.

 Online tuition today is a fast-growing part of our work and has been enthusiastically embraced by teachers and families.

 We have developed the GetConfident Club for young people of primary school age.
 Tutors help children to develop skills in public speaking and debating – this is especially useful for children who struggle to contribute in class.

 Helping young people to improve their communication skills is key to building self-confidence and aiding further academic achievement.

 Our GetFed clubs provide free nutritious breakfasts for children at the start of the school day.
 These are aimed at children who, because they arrive at school hungry, are unable to concentrate in class.

 The coronavirus crisis has shown how many low-income families struggle to afford the costs of food for their children.

-In response to a massive upsurge in demand we are now expanding to offer free meals for children in need throughout the upcoming Christmas period.
+In response to a massive upsurge in demand, we expanded to offer free meals for children in need throughout the Christmas period and the ongoing health crisis.